top of page

 Julio J. Fonseca

-Julio J. Fonseca is a Doctoral Extern at the Capital Center for Psychotherapy and Wellness and a Psy.D. student in Clinical Psychology at The George Washington University.
-He provides psychotherapy in both English and Spanish, with a focus on culturally responsive and affirming care.
+Julio J. Fonseca (he/el), is a Doctoral Extern at the Capital Center for Psychotherapy and Wellness and a Psy.D. student in Clinical Psychology at The George Washington University, where he earned his Master of Psychology (M. Psy.) in August 2025.
+He provides psychotherapy in both English and Spanish, grounding his work in culturally responsive care.

-Julio is LGBTQ+ affirming, and his clinical interests center on supporting LGBTQ+ individuals, particularly those navigating trauma, identity development, and minority stress.
-He has worked with a diverse caseload at the GW Center Clinic and co-led an LGBTQ+ Process Group.
-His previous training includes roles at the University of the District of Columbia Counseling and Wellness Center and Joseph Gorin, Psy.D. & Associates, where he conducted intake assessments and neuropsychological evaluations.
+Julio works with clients from varied backgrounds, with a particular focus on supporting LGBTQ+ individuals and Latinx and immigrant communities navigating trauma, identity development, and minority stress.
+At the GW Center Clinic, he carried a broad caseload, co-led an LGBTQ+ Process Group, and facilitated intake and assessment services.
+His previous training includes roles at the University of the District of Columbia Counseling and Wellness Center and Joseph Gorin, Psy.D. & Associates, where he conducted intake assessments and neuropsychological evaluations in both English and Spanish.
+He also provides trauma-informed therapy through the Asylum Clinic in partnership with the GW Center Clinic, working with individuals from diverse, global backgrounds.

-In addition to his clinical work, Julio brings nearly three decades of experience in advocacy and community engagement, with a longstanding commitment to mental health education and HIV-related work.
-Nationally recognized for his leadership and storytelling as a Latino advocate, he grounds his clinical approach in cultural humility, trauma-informed care, and a deep dedication to supporting individuals navigating complex life experiences.
+In addition to his clinical training, Julio brings nearly three decades of advocacy and leadership in mental health and HIV-related work.
+Nationally recognized for his community engagement, leadership, and storytelling as a Latino advocate, he grounds his clinical approach in cultural humility, trauma-informed practice, and a deep dedication to supporting individuals navigating complex life experiences.

 My Philosophy